-Application of the California General Corporation Law to Delaware Corporations

-Under Section 2115 of the CGCL, certain foreign corporations (i.e., corporations not organized under California law) which have significant contacts with California are subject to a number of provisions of the CGCL.
+Application of the California General Corporation Law to Delaware Corporations corporations not organized under California law) which have significant contacts with California are subject to a number of provisions of the CGCL.
 However, an exemption from Section 2115 is provided for corporations whose shares are listed on a major national securities exchange, such as the Nasdaq National Market.
 Following the Proposed Reincorporation, the Common Stock of Farmer Bros.
 Delaware will continue to be traded on the Nasdaq National Market and, accordingly, it is expected that Farmer Bros.
 Delaware will be exempt from Section 2115.